Dorsaf-Sdiri/Deep-Learning-Pytorch/README.md

 # Chowder_Test

-## Hardware/OS used for the competiion
+## Hardware/OS used for the competition
 - CPU:  4 cores
 - RAM: 24GB
 - OS: Windows10 and Ubuntu 20.04